dustin/dustin.sallings.org/_posts/2010-03-04-erlang-conc.markdown

 avoid unnecessary concatenation cells).

-`mapreduce` isn't quite the same thing as a `lists:mapfoldl`, so don't quite be confused.
+`mapreduce` isn't quite the same thing as a `lists:mapfoldl`, so don't let that confuse you.
 You can imagine a simple implementation of a cons `mapreduce` looking like this:

 {% highlight erlang %}
 mapreduce(MapFun, ReduceFun, Initial, List) ->